Andrei Mikhailovich: Professional Debut, Gunnar Jackson Rivalry, New Zealand Champion 2018 - 2020

-Alex Hanan Rivalry, Regional titles 2021 - 2022
+Alex Hanan rivalry, regional titles 2021 - 2022

 In June 2021, Mikhailovich fought Alex Hanan (now known as Alex Walters) in a grudge match.
-The Rivalry started in July 2018 with Alex making comments about Andrei Mikhailovich in an interview with New Zealand YouTube Boxing Channel Gladrap.
-Mikhailovich responded with his own comments in December 2018 in his own interview with Gladrap saying "I want to fight you, I always wanted to fight you, and when I do I will back you up and probably knock you out".
+The rivalry started in July 2018 with Alex making comments about Andrei Mikhailovich in an interview with New Zealand YouTube Boxing Channel Gladrap.
+Mikhailovich responded with his own comments in December 2018 in an interview with Gladrap, saying: "I want to fight you, I always wanted to fight you, and when I do I will back you up and probably knock you out".
 Mikhailovich had a war of words with Alex at the press conference for their fight in May 2021 with Mikhailovich responding "Call me daddy...
 I’ll f*** you up".
 Right before the fight directly after the referee gave his last words before the fight, Alex landed a cheap gut shot to Mikhailovich.
 Mikhailovich nevertheless won the fight by TKO in the second round.
-Everything to do with the fight from the press conference, to the gut punch pre-fight, to the stoppage itself went viral over the internet, reaching millions of viewers.
+Everything to do with the fight from the press conference, to the gut punch pre-fight, to the stoppage itself went viral on the internet, reaching millions of viewers.

 In 2022, it was confirmed that Mikhailovich and his stablemate from Peach Boxing Jerome Pampellone signed a long term promoter agreement with Dean Lonergan.
 In April 2022, Mikhailovich took on 2002 Commonwealth Games light welterweight bronze medallist and Olympian King Davidson.
 It didn't take Mikhailovich long as he knocked out Davidson in one minute.
 In June 2022, Mikhailovich took on Venezuelan Ernesto Espana.
 Mikhailovich won the fight by third round stoppage winning his first regional titles including the IBF Pan Pacific middleweight title and WBO Global middleweight title.
 In June 2022, Mikhailovich made his debut in the world rankings in the Middleweight division with him reaching 13th in the IBF and 12th in the WBO.
 In July 2022, Mikhailovich took on New Zealander Francis Waitai.
 Despite winning the fight by unanimous decision, Mikhailovich was disappointed in his performance.
 In November 2022, it was announced that Mikhailovich would take on his current biggest rival Issac Hardman.
 Unfortunately 18 days after the announcement, the fight was postponed to 2023 due to Hardman partner giving birth to their child.
 Promoter Dean Lonergan said "Issac had a baby about three or four days ago.
 I got a phone call from his trainer saying 'look, Issac's not great at saying no. I don't think he can handle having a baby and fighting sort of three weeks apart'".
 Since his last fight, his ranking had improved to 10th in the IBF and 12th in the WBO.